mathspp/mathspp/pages/02.blog/03.pydonts/pydont-reinvent-the-wheel/item.en.md

 ![two wooden wheels against a wall](wheel.jpg "Photo by Jon Cartagena on Unsplash")

 This _py-don't_ will be slightly different from usual, with a bit less code and a bit more words; not only that, but today's _py-don't_ applies to pretty much every programming language out there...
+Today I am going to talk about solutions that are suboptimal because _we_ wrote them.

 Going back to the snippet in the beginning of the post, I would argue a better solution would be: